Read the daily PIB update and stay up-to-date on current affairs for the UPSC exam

-- Encouraging contract farming through the State Governments by promulgating of Model Contract Farming Act.
+- Encouraging contract farming through the State Governments by promulgating of the Model Contract Farming Act.

-- 22,000 Gramin Haats are to be upgraded to work as centers of aggregation and for direct purchase of agricultural commodities from the farmers.
+- 22,000 Gramin Haats are to be upgraded to work as centres of aggregation and for direct purchase of agricultural commodities from the farmers.

-- Launch of eNAM initiative to provide farmers an electronic online trading platform.
+- Launch of eNAM initiative to provide farmers with an electronic online trading platform.

 - “Per drop more crop” initiative under which drip/sprinkler irrigation is being encouraged for optimal utilization of water.

-- A revised farmer friendly “Pradhan Mantri Fasal Bima Yojana (PMFBY)” have been launched.
-The scheme covers various types of risks from pre-sowing to post harvest and the farmers have to pay very nominal premium.
+- A revised farmer-friendly “Pradhan Mantri Fasal Bima Yojana (PMFBY)” have been launched.
+The scheme covers various types of risks from pre-sowing to post-harvest and the farmers have to pay a very nominal premium.

 - Launch of PM-Asha scheme which will ensure MSP to farmers for oilseeds, pulses and copra.

-- Bee keeping has been promoted under Mission for Integrated Development of Horticulture (MIDH) to increase the productivity of crops through pollination and increase the honey production as an additional source of income of farmers.
+- Beekeeping has been promoted under Mission for Integrated Development of Horticulture (MIDH) to increase the productivity of crops through pollination and increase honey production as an additional source of income of farmers.